GSA/idmanagement.gov/_governance/ficam.md

 # ICAMSC Working Groups

 The ICAMSC charters one, ongoing working group and potentially other short-term working groups and tiger teams.
-Send an email to ICAM at GSA.gov for more information and to join a working group.
+Send an email to icam at gsa.gov for more information and join a working group.

 | Working Group Name | Purpose | Activities | Membership Requirements | Meeting Schedule |
 | --------- | ---- | ---------- | ------- | ----------- |